-Keira looked over at the grizzled white man in the blue BMW cruising alongside her outside the high school campus that morning.
+Keira looked over at the white man in a BMW, cruising alongside her.
 Nice car, weird guy.
 The shiny coupe slowed down and pulled over to the curb.
-Keira was still getting used to all the male attention she’d been receiving in the last year.
-At fourteen she was just another teenager, but a year later when her breasts came, full and round, and the males were all suddenly very interested.
+Keira was still surprised by all the male attention she’d been receiving in the last year.
+At fourteen she’d been just another teenager, but a year later when her breasts came, the guys were suddenly very interested.

 “Is the bridge up ahead?
 I’m lost.”

 “You’re going the wrong way,” Keira said while dropping her cigarette on the sidewalk and crushing it beneath her heel.
-He looks creepy.
-Kinda pervy.
 Keira quickened her pace.

 “Do you know which way it is?”

 “I’m late for school.
 Sorry,” Keira said and then turned right, past the chain link fence, and walked onto the busy campus.
 She could feel the stranger’s eyes on her still, burning two holes into her back.

 Holcomb brought the car to a stop and parked.
 He watched Keira disappear into the colorful huddle of high schoolers.
 An alert beeped up at him from his phone.

 “I know,” Holcomb said to the phone and deleted the message.